Introduction to Subnetting

 You will definitely select 911.
 It is much easier to remember and use.

 No matter which format you select, devices always process this number in binary.
-If you choose decimal format, devices will convert the number into binary before use.
+If you choose decimal format, devices will convert it into binary before use.

 The same thing applies to IP addresses.
-We write and use them in decimal, but computers and other networking devices process them in binary.
+You write and use them in decimal, but computers and other networking devices process them in binary.
 They convert them into binary before use.
 An IP address consists of 32 binary bits.
 It organizes binary bits into four sections.
 It keeps 8 bits in each.
 It uses a dot as a separator.
-The 8 bits are equal to 1 byte.
-We can also say an IP address has four bytes separated by dots.
+The 8 bits make up 1 byte.
+An IP address has four bytes separated by dots.

 IP bits in binary

-From 8 binary bits, the maximum number we can make in decimal is 256.
+From 8 binary bits, the maximum number you can make in decimal is 256.
 Computers start counting from 0.
-Because of this, each section in an IP address can have a decimal number from the range 0 -255.
+Because of this, each section of an IP address can have a decimal value from 0 to 255.

 IP bits in decimal